I love to share advice and tips gleaned from my own experiences.

-Put the jelly cubes into a microwave dish with 5 tablespoons of water.
+Put the jelly cubes into a microwave dish with five tablespoons of water.
 Place the dish in the microwave for 50 to 60 seconds until the jelly has melted.

 Check the jelly at the 40 seconds mark to see if it has dissolved because each microwave can differ.
-Once the jelly is fully melted add the 400 ml of cold water to it.
+Once the jelly is fully melted, add 400 ml of cold water to it.

 Can I use a different flavored jelly?

-Yes, if you want orange flavored cheesecake, you can use orange jelly.
-If you wanted a lime flavored cheesecake, you could use lime jelly.
-If you want a lemon and lime cheesecake, use 100 ml to dissolve each flavor of jelly.
+Yes, if you want orange-flavored cheesecake, you can use orange jelly.
+If you wanted a lime-flavored cheesecake, you could use lime jelly.
+If you want lemon and lime cheesecake, use 100 ml to dissolve each flavor of jelly.

 Can I use another type of biscuit?